Emotional picture of the little-neglected child accused of witchcraft taking some water from Anja

 Anja is the founder of the African Children’s Aid Education and Development Foundation, which attempts to save ‘witch children’ and change attitudes of Nigerian communities towards this archaic and cruel practice.

 When a child is accused of being a witch by any member of the village, with many times accusations coming from the child’s parents themselves, they are often tortured or killed.

 Parents risk being killed if they let their child stay after an accusation.
 Anja’s foundation is working hard to help educate the local communities, many of which are poor and uneducated, which keeps this practice alive.
 When she posted this photo of Hope on her Facebook

 , she accompanied it with a powerful message.

-“Thousands of children are being accused of being witches and we’ve both seen torture of children, dead children and frightened children.
+“Thousands of children are being accused of being witches and we’ve both seen the torture of children, dead children, and frightened children.
 This footage shows why I fight.
 Why I sold everything I own.
 Why I’m moving out in uncharted territory,” she said.
 “I have chosen to call the boy Hope for right now, we all hope that he survives.”